josephchay/bricksthetics-java/README.md

 `PaddleTest`, `StandardOrbTest`, `CannonTest`, `StandardBrickTest`, `StandardBrickFactoryTest`, `StandardPlayerTest`, `StandardCanonTest` to ensure that the code is working as intended.

+Necessary JavaDoc was also created for all classes and methods to ensure that the code is well documented and can be easily understood by future developers.
+Some methods may not have JavaDoc as they are self-explanatory and do not require any further explanation, or they are overriden from parent classes which already contain JavaDoc comments.

 The project was also converted to a Maven project to ensure that it can run without any local dependencies and can instead operate successfully with libraries from Maven.

+---

 ## Project Hinderings
 Throughout the more than the first three quarters of the project.
 Commits, merging and pushes were al of the ordinary.
 However,